zahra-io/100-days-of-code/log.md

 **Today's Progress:** Worked on making my elephant sprite jump up and down and move left and right at the same time.
 I looked at someone else's game to try out what they did.
 It worked!

 **Thoughts:** Scratch is definitely hard.
 I'm going to watch a video tutorial on how to actually program in Scratch because it's confusing.
 But I made it work!
 I'm going to make my doughnuts bounce instead of falling from the sky so that they are everywhere.

+### Day 22: December 20, 2017

+**Today's Progress:** Continued to work on my Scratch project.
+I added gravity to my elephant so that it comes right down when it jumps.
+I also figured out a way to hide the doughnuts!

+**Thoughts:** It's challenging!
+I feel like I have to google and watch a lot of YouTube videos to make certain functions work.
+I'm going to play around with it more tomorrow.